berenddeboer/cdk-rds-sql/README.md

 # About

-This CDK construct library makes it possible create databases, schemas, and roles to an Aurora Serverless or database cluster created in that stack.
+This CDK construct library makes it possible to create databases, schemas, and roles in an Aurora Serverless or database cluster created in that stack.
 Both Aurora Serverless v1 and v2 are supported.

 This construct library is intended to be used in enterprise